HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating the Signature Requirements

-This `Task.input` "signature-flag" may indicate that the Provider must sign the attachments.
+This Task.input `signature-flag` indicates whether a signature is required.
 For more information about using signatures in CDex, see the [Signatures] and [Sending Attachments] pages.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=114 count=9 linenumber=true rel=true %}